ylansegal/blog/_posts/2015-11-17-my-global-day-of-code-retreat.markdown

 Last Saturday (11/14/2015) I attended my first code retreat, hosted by the kind folks at [Pluralsight][1].
 The event was part of the [Global Day of Code Retreat][2].
 144 cities participated in the event, and for the first time San Diego was one of them.

-{% blockquote %}
-Global Day of Code Retreat: A day to celebrate passion and software craftsmanship
+> Global Day of Code Retreat: A day to celebrate passion and software craftsmanship
-{% endblockquote %}

 The retreat is a one-day exercise in honing the craft of programming.
 It started with a short introduction and then we were asked to pair with someone for the first exercise: [Conway's Game Of Life][3].
 The exercise is specifically chosen because the domain is simple enough to understand within a couple of minutes, by implementing it is usually not trivial.
 We were not given any rules, except to use Test-Drive Development (TDD) throughout the day.
 Language choice and design was left up to each pair.
 After 45 minutes, we switched pairs and *deleted* our code.
 That is right: We deleted our code.